liquidmetal-dev/flintlock/CONTRIBUTING.md

 This project is written in Go.
 To be able to contribute you will need:

-1. A working Go installation of Go 1.17.
+1. A working Go installation of go 1.17.
 You can check the [official installation guide](https://golang.org/doc/install).

 2. Make sure that `$(go env GOPATH)/bin` is in your shell's `PATH`.
 You can do so by